fdavies93/daily-notes.nvim/README.md

 ### fuzzy-time.lua

-This resolves strings in plain English into timestamps.
+This resolves strings in plain English into UNIX timestamps.
 It's used to implement date parsing for creating new notes.